livekiersted/worktrade/content/homepage/desires.md

 I'm pretty handy but there's always more to do than I have spoons for.
 Do you know how to replace rotting shingles?
 Plaster a room with natural clay?
 Build basic cabinetry?
 Put in a door?

 ##### Cash
-Fuck capitalism, but also these bills though.
+Capitalism is a massively destructive collective delusion, but bills are real.

 ##### Other
 Feel free to suggest something entirely else!